hrksingh/MySQL-Terminal-Cheatsheet/MySQL-Cheat Sheet.md

 SELECT * FROM products;
 ```

-<b>You can run the script either:</b>

-    a. via the "source" command in a MySQL client
+via the "source" command in a MySQL client

     ```mysql
     mysql> source d:/myProject/load_products.sql